snuq/SnuSlideshowGenerator/Readme.md

 * Extra Textures are an image or video that can be used as an effect in a slide.
 These can used by Extras like the 'Video Foreground' and 'Video Background'.
    Select a texture file by clicking the browse button next to the 'Extra Texture' field.
    Click the '+' button to add the texture to the 'Extra Texture Presets' menu.
-   To remove a texture, open the 'Extra Texture Presets' menu, and click the 'X' button next to the desired texture.
+   To remove a texture, open the 'Extra Texture Presets' menu, and click the 'X' button next to the undesired texture.

 * Once everything is set, click the 'Create Slideshow Generator' button.
    Note that creating a slideshow generator with a lot of images may take some time and appear to freeze blender while it loads in the images.